annathonis/GIS_ShortCourse/README.md

 # Welcome to Principles of GIS!
-A introductory GIS short course prepared for graduate students at Fordham University (May 2025)
+An introductory GIS short course prepared for graduate students at Fordham University (May 2025)

 ## Syllabus